I thought I was Born Again?

 A Bible answer

-The term “born again” refers to a new beginning in the relationship between YHVH (God) and the person who is born again.
-(John 3:3, 7) YHVH adopts those born again as his children.
+The term “born again” refers to a new beginning in the relationship between the Father YHVH (God) and the person who is born again.
+(John 3:3, 7) YHVH adopts those who are born again as His children.
 (Romans 8:15, 16; Galatians 4:5; 1 John 3:1) Similar to those who are legally adopted, they experience a change of status, becoming part of Yehovah God’s family.(2 Corinthians 6:18).

 Yeshua answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of Yehovah.